SUPER-8 SOUND BLACKHAWK FILMS SHORT SUBJECTS

 (1930) - Farina sees a newspaper ad

-offering jobs to "colored boys" to be pages at a
+offering of jobs at a

 fancy pet show.
 Wheezer, Chubby, Jackie and the